 Dawkins returned to the comment section to clarify, in response to Brother Orgvorbis's question, "No I wasn't making that argument."
-His argument, he explains
+His argument, he explains, is this:

 The man in the elevator didn't physically touch her, didn't attempt to bar her way out of the elevator, didn't even use foul language at her.
 He spoke some words to her.
 Just words.
 She no doubt replied with words.
 That was that.
 Words.
 Only words, and apparently quite polite words at that....Rebecca's feeling that the man's proposition was 'creepy' was her own interpretation of his behavior, presumably not his.
 She was probably offended to about the same extent as I am offended if a man gets into an elevator with me chewing gum.
 But he does me no physical damage and I simply grin and bear it until either I or he gets out of the elevator.
 It would be different if he physically attacked me.

 As for his comment on Muslim women, Dawkins writes: "Muslim women suffer physically from misogyny, their lives are substantially damaged by religiously inspired misogyny.
 Not just words, real deeds, painful, physical deeds, physical provisions, legally sanctioned demeanings."